insektdotbin/tortel/README.md

-# TorTel - The Tor based proxy
+# TorTel - The Tor Downloader/Launcher

-Tortel is a Tor local proxy, Anonymous and free of Ads, you can use this program to download Tor-CLI, launch it as a SOCKS5/HTTP Proxy and use it on any proxy supported program.
+Tortel is a Tor local proxy, Anonymous and free of Ads, you can use this program to download Tor-CLI, launch it as a SOCKS5/HTTP Proxy and use it on any proxy supported application.
 ## Installation

 You only have to open the tortel.exe (for SOCKS5 proxy) or tortel-http.exe (for HTTP proxy), TorTel will download and launch Tor service automatically and serves you proxy address and port with your usage (SOCKS5 or HTTP)